Gillian wrote me,

 If anyone has any information about the origin of this rhyme, please write me.

 For other Scottish rhymes and children’s songs, visit Mama Lisa’s World’s U.K. Page!

 This article was posted on Wednesday, September 28th, 2005 at 8:32 pm and is filed under Countries & Cultures, I'll Tell Ma Mither, Languages, Nursery Rhymes, Nursery Rhymes About Animals, Nursery Rhymes About Horses, Rhymes by Theme, Scotland, Scottish, Scottish Nursery Rhymes.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.